Leader-board/OA-and-Interviews/Application experiences/2021-22/SIG/Quantitative Trader - 2022 Programme.md

 This was with a recruiter from HR.
 Notice that while they are from HR, they usually have significantly better mathematical understanding that average (in fact, their application for a recruiter wants potential candidates to have done coursework in mathematics).

 The interview was a split between stock (non-technical) and probability-based questions.
 I was served five probability questions (again focusing on expectations, through there was one on Bayes' theorem).
 While I did get them all, I had to request hints for a couple.
 Preparing from quant guides such as Heard on the Street or similar should help.
+To give more details on the questions themselves (helpful when reading in conjunction with the interview feedback - see the GDPR section):

+* The matching heads problem was given a set of three tosses with a certain probability and given a bet (say getting 3 pounds if two heads and a tail or 0 otherwise) and you pay some money to take the bet, whether this is a good bet or not.
+The solution would involve drawing up a table of probabilities for that scenario and computing expectations.
+* The "painting" question was given a scenario with a particular chance of the painting being real and that being fake, what is the expected value of the painting (again taking expectations); there was a harder variant which I didn't do as well (and hence got a 3)
+* I can't recall the box game as well (the question was to find the expected number of boxes to open if I'm right; can't recall the scenario)
+* The last question ("3 biased coins") was a standard Bayes' problem; was something like given a fair coin, a coin with only heads and coin with only tails (or something like that with different probabilities), if you pick a random coin and it's head, what is the probability it was from coin 2?

 The non-technical portion was generally standard with some tricky questions.
 While the classic ones (why SIG, why quant) were asked, tricky ones included:
 * how I did "so well" in my undergraduate - while I had a first, it was a very low first and that isn't a case of "done so well" given that getting a first isn't impressive _at all_.